KosmoCHE/KosmoCHE.github.io/README.md

 My Personal Blog

 Fork from [jamesnulliu.github.io](https://github.com/jamesnulliu/jamesnulliu.github.io)
+## Before You Start
+**❗️❗️❗️Notice**
+1. You need to change the file layouts/partials/comments.html, unless you want to send your comment to my repo's discussion board.
 ## Create Blog Post
 To create a new blog post, you need to have an archetype file located at `archetypes/blog.md`.
 Here is an example of what the content of that file should look like:
 ```